Data controller is:

 You may visit our website without revealing any personal information.
 With every visit on the website, the web server stores automatically only a so-called server log file which contains e.g. the name of the requested file, your IP address, the date and time of the request, the volume of data transferred and the requesting provider (access data), and documents the request.

 These access data are analysed exclusively for the purpose of ensuring the smooth operation of the website and improving our online appearance.
 This serves according to Art.
 6 (1) (f) GDPR the protection of our legitimate interests in the proper presentation of our online appeareance that are overriding in the process of balancing of interests.
-All access data are deleted no later than seven days after the end of your visit on our website.
+All access data will only be processed for as long as necessary to achieve the processing purposes mentioned above.

 1.2 Content Delivery Network

 2. Data processing for the purposes of establishing contact and customer communication